michellebrant/final-project/README.md

 # README

 Welcome to My Meal Planner!
 A nutrition and meal tracker powered by Under Armour and Nutritionix.
+This app was built in Ruby on Rails with Javascript.

 # Ruby on Rails